confluentinc/ksqldb-recipes/template/index.md

 # Title

-TODO: Description and graphic if available
+TODO: Use case and graphic if available

 ## Step-by-step